Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding

 This is an example patent pair where all LLaMA 3.1 instruct models — 8B, 70B, and 405B - fail to distinguish.
 We also show a scientific paper abstract to help readers perceive the distinct writing styles between patents and papers.
+Reference indexes are removed.

-\textbf{Patent 1}: \textit{A wireless device (18) is configured for use in a wireless communication system.
-The wireless device (18) is configured to receive, from a radio network node (12), a multicast or broadcast transmission (14) and downlink control information indicating a number of repetitions with which the multicast or broadcast transmission (14) is transmitted.
-The wireless device (18) is also configured to operate according to a negative acknowledgement only feedback scheme in which the wireless device (18) is configured to transmit a negative acknowledgement to the radio network node (12) if decoding of the multicast or broadcast transmission (14) fails using the indicated number of repetitions and to refrain from transmitting a positive acknowledgement to the radio network node (12) if decoding of the multicast or broadcast transmission (14) succeeds.}
+\textbf{Patent 1}: \textit{A wireless device is configured for use in a wireless communication system.
+The wireless device is configured to receive, from a radio network node, a multicast or broadcast transmission and downlink control information indicating a number of repetitions with which the multicast or broadcast transmission is transmitted.
+The wireless device is also configured to operate according to a negative acknowledgement only feedback scheme in which the wireless device is configured to transmit a negative acknowledgement to the radio network node if decoding of the multicast or broadcast transmission fails using the indicated number of repetitions and to refrain from transmitting a positive acknowledgement to the radio network node if decoding of the multicast or broadcast transmission succeeds.}

 \textbf{Patent 2}: \textit{Methods, systems, and devices for wireless communications are described that support feedback for multicast communications.
 A user equipment (UE) in a group of UEs may receive multicast information from a base station in a downlink (DL) transmission scheduled by a DL grant.
 The DL grant may also indicate a set of uplink resources for the group of UEs to use to transmit feedback.
 The UE may attempt to decode a message containing the multicast information in the DL transmission.
 If the UE determines the message was successfully decoded, the UE may send no feedback to the base station.
 If the UE determines the message was not successfully decoded, the UE may transmit a feedback message to the base station to indicate the message was unsuccessfully decoded.
 The base station may monitor for the feedback message and determine to retransmit the multicast information if the feedback message is received.}